Please also see my All-Time World Cup Team Index

 RB: Phil Neal (England)

-The great right back from Liverpool of the 1970's.
-One of England's most decorated player: 4 First Divisions, 4 League Cups, 5 FA Charity Shields, 4 European Cups, 1 UEFA Cup and 1 UEFA Super Cups.
-Neal also had a long career with England winning 50 caps and playing in the 1982 World Cup.
+Neal was the great right back from Liverpool between 1974 and 1985.
+He was one of England's most decorated player: 4 First Divisions, 4 League Cups, 5 FA Charity Shields, 4 European Cups, 1 UEFA Cup and 1 UEFA Super Cups.
+He also played for Northampton Town and Bolton Wanderers as a full back.
+Neal also had a long career with England winning 50 caps and playing in the 1982 World Cup and the 1980 European Championship.

 CB: Terry Butcher (England)